hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 Marking a variable as sensitive prevents all users (including you) from viewing its value in the variables section of the workspace in Terraform Cloud's UI or through the Variables API endpoint.

-Users with permission to read and write variables can set new values for sensitive variables, but no other attribute of a sensitive variable can be modified.
+Users with permission to read and write variables can set new values for sensitive variables, but other attributes of a sensitive variable cannot be modified.
 To update other attributes, delete the variable and create a new variable to replace it.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers